How to use our recipes

 Right: an example of the Food Facts on one of our recipes pages.

-In the Kidney Kitchen we want to make it as simple as possible for you to make kidney friendly choices whilst enjoying a wide variety of delicious and healthy food.
+In the Kidney Kitchen we want to make it as simple as possible for you to enjoy a wide variety of delicious and healthy food.
+You'll see the following labels on our recipes.

 Our Everyday Dish recipes are healthy, balanced meals which are safe to eat regularly.
 They follow healthy eating guidelines, are lower in fat and sugar and contain no added salt.
 This makes them good for the whole family to enjoy but particularly for those with diabetes, heart disease or who are trying to control their weight.